irfanjat/Docker-compose-app/README.md

-# Docker Compose Hands-On Demo 🚀
+# Docker Compose Hands-On Project 🚀

 This project demonstrates how to use **Docker Compose** and **Docker Volumes** to run a multi-container application in a real-world DevOps-style setup.